-You can use custom server settings to configure the Runtime beyond the standard possibilities offered by the Modeler.
+You can use custom server settings to configure Mendix Runtime beyond the standard possibilities offered by Studio Pro.

 Only use this functionality if you know exactly what you are doing.
-Wrong values can prevent the Runtime from starting.
+Incorrect values can prevent Mendix Runtime from starting.

 Each custom setting consists of a name and a value.
 For example, to enable persistent sessions you add a custom setting with name

 true.
 For a more detailed list of settings and example values, consult full-documented-m2ee.yaml.

 If you are running your app on the Mendix Cloud, you can access these settings in the Developer Portal via Environments > Environment Details > Runtime > Custom Runtime Settings.
 For more information see the Runtime Tab section of Environment Details.